galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 1. Add the roles `geerlingguy.pip` and `usegalaxy-eu.supervisor` to your playbook, these need to install things and should run as the root user.
 Additionally, they should run **after** all of the roles we have already added so far.
 >
-> 2. Supervisor defines `programs` which should be executed with additional metadata like whether or not they should be restarted, what user they should run as, etc. Just like any other init system like SystemD.
-We will define a program for Galaxy which will directly invoke uWSGI, rather than run.sh, as run.sh does some additional tasks we do not need to do on every Galaxy start (e.g. rebuilding the client).
-For some setups like zerglings it is required that you use supervisord as you need to start multiple processes.
+> 2. Supervisor defines `programs` which should be executed with additional metadata like whether or not they should be restarted, what user they should run as, etc. Just like SystemD or any other init system you may be familiar with.
+We will define a program for Galaxy which will directly invoke uWSGI, rather than `run.sh`, as `run.sh` does some extra tasks that are not needed in a true production environment.
+Supervisor communicates over a unix or tcp socket; we will use the unix socket without password authentication, instead of using user/group authentication.
+We will thus need to set a couple of variables to allow our Galaxy user to access this.
+Lastly, since we now define how the Galaxy processes will be managed, we can inform `galaxyproject.galaxy` how to automatically restart the server whenever it is changed.
 >
->    Add the following to your `group_vars/galaxyservers.yml`:
+>    Add the following to the bottom of your `group_vars/galaxyservers.yml` file:
 >
 >    {% raw %}
 >    ```yaml
+>    # Automatically restart Galaxy by calling a handler named 'Restart
+>    # Galaxy', whenever the server changes.
+>    galaxy_restart_handler_name: Restart Galaxy
+>
+>    # supervisord
+>    supervisor_socket_user: galaxy
+>    supervisor_socket_chown: galaxy
 >    supervisor_programs:
 >      - name: galaxy
 >        state: present
->        command: uwsgi --yaml {{ galaxy_config_dir }}/galaxy.yml
+>        command: "uwsgi --yaml {{ galaxy_config_dir }}/galaxy.yml"
 >        configuration: |
 >          autostart=true
 >          autorestart=true